 Start your unlimited journey today.

-Emerge with skills you need to take your career to the next level in the environmental, organisational and educational sectors.
+Emerge with the skills you need to take your career to the next level in a variety of workplace settings within the environmental, community, organisational and educational sectors.

-This includes environmental education, outdoor education, facilitation and adult education, human services, and professional training and development.
+Graduates work in many areas including environmental education and services, outdoor education, facilitation and adult education, health and human services, and professional training and development.

 Non Government Organisation